Last Updated on 17 February, 2021 by Veronica

 24. Oatman, Arizona

-Oatman is a mining town that has been preserved since the American Wild West.
-It’s a rather curious little town, where donkeys roam the streets without problems, you’ll see many, and they’ll come up to you to feed them something.
+Oatman is a mining town preserved since the American Wild West.
+It’s a rather curious little town where donkeys roam the streets without problems.
+You’ll see many, and they’ll come up to you to feed them something.

-You have to keep an eye on what time you arrive at Oatman because everything is closed from approx three o’clock in the afternoon.
+You must keep an eye on when you arrive at Oatman because everything is closed from approximately three o’clock in the afternoon.

-In Oatman, you’re going to find people who mimic characters from the American West and even fictional shootings, and a saloon that’s wallpapered with American dollar bills.
+In Oatman, you’ll find people who mimic characters from the American West and even fictional shootings and a saloon that’s wallpapered with American dollar bills.

 Read the full post we’ve dedicated to Oatman.